New zealand Country Commercial Guide

 Methods of Payment

-In New Zealand, financial institutions offer secured bank credit and trade finance products e.g., irrevocable letters of credit.
-Open account purchase agreements are quite common among long-term trading partners.
-New Zealand banks have phased out checks in favor of electronic payments.
+In New Zealand, financial institutions provide secured bank credit and trade finance products, such as irrevocable letters of credit, with open account purchase agreements commonly used among long-term trading partners.
+Checks have been phased out in favor of electronic payments.

 Banking Systems

-The Reserve Bank of New Zealand oversees the banking system in this country.
-Similar to the U.S. Federal Reserve, it formulates and implements monetary policy, monitors banks, manages currency issuance and acts as the central bank of New Zealand.
+The Reserve Bank of New Zealand oversees the banking system.
+Similar to the U.S. Federal Reserve, it formulates and implements monetary policy, monitors banks, manages currency issuance, and acts as the central bank of New Zealand.
 It grants banking licenses and operates the Exchange Settlement Account System through which banks make regular high-value payments with each other.
 Additionally, the Reserve Bank provides clearing and settlement services to the financial markets for high-value debt and equities.

 Foreign Exchange Controls